 | Primary Goal | Proactive Organization | Legal Accountability | Basic Coordination | Court Admissibility |

-| User Experience | Intuitive & Data-Driven | Formal & Structured | Simple & Free | Secure & Documented |
+| User Experience | Intuitive & Data-Driven | Formal & Structured | Lightweight & Simple | Secure & Documented |

-| Best For | Collaborative to moderate-conflict pairs who value insights. | High-conflict dynamics needing a court-recognized tool. | Amicable co-parents on a budget. | Parents needing legally admissible communication records. |
+| Best For | Most co-parents — collaborative to moderate-conflict pairs who want structure plus insights. | High-conflict dynamics needing a court-recognized tool. | Lightweight basic coordination if you already have it. | Parents needing legally admissible communication records. |

 This table shows that while all apps aim to help, they do so with very different priorities in mind.